-New York, sometimes called New York State, is a state in the Northeastern United States.
-A Mid-Atlantic state, New York borders New England, and has an international border with Canada.
-With almost 19.7 million residents, it is the fourth-most populous state in the United States and seventh-most densely populated as of 2022.
+New York, sometimes called New York State, is a state in the Northeastern and Mid-Atlantic regions of the United States.
+It borders New Jersey and Pennsylvania to its south, New England and the Canadian provinces of Ontario and Quebec to its north, and the Atlantic Ocean to its east.
+With almost 19.6 million residents, it is the fourth-most populous state in the United States and eighth-most densely populated as of 2023.
 New York is the 27th-largest U.S. state by area, with a total area of 54,556 square miles (141,300 km2).

 New York has a varied geography.
-The southeastern part of the state, known as Downstate, encompasses New York City (the most populous city in the United States), Long Island (the most populous island in the United States), and the lower Hudson Valley.
-These areas are part of the New York metropolitan area, the world's most sprawling urban landmass, and account for approximately two-thirds of the state's population.
-The much larger Upstate area spreads from the Great Lakes to Lake Champlain, while its Southern Tier region extends to the border of Pennsylvania.
-Upstate includes the Adirondack Mountains and the Catskill Mountains (part of the wider Appalachian Mountains).
-The east–west Mohawk River Valley bisects the more mountainous regions, and flows into the north–south Hudson River valley near the state capital of Albany.
+The southeastern part of the state, known as Downstate, encompasses New York City, the most populous city in the United States, Long Island, the most populous island in the United States, and the lower Hudson Valley.
+These areas are the center of the New York metropolitan area, a sprawling urban landmass, and account for approximately two-thirds of the state's population.
+The much larger Upstate area spreads from the Great Lakes to Lake Champlain, and includes the Adirondack Mountains and the Catskill Mountains (part of the wider Appalachian Mountains).
+The east–west Mohawk River Valley bisects the more mountainous regions of Upstate, and flows into the north–south Hudson River valley near the state capital of Albany.
 Western New York, home to the cities of Buffalo and Rochester, is part of the Great Lakes region and borders Lake Ontario and Lake Erie.
 Central New York is anchored by the city of Syracuse; between the central and western parts of the state, New York is dominated by the Finger Lakes, a popular tourist destination.
+To the south, along the state border with Pennsylvania, the Southern Tier sits atop the Allegheny Plateau, representing the northernmost reaches of Appalachia.

-New York was one of the original Thirteen Colonies forming the United States.
+New York was one of the original Thirteen Colonies that went on to form the United States.
 The area of present-day New York had been inhabited by tribes of the Algonquians and the Iroquois Confederacy Native Americans for several thousand years by the time the earliest Europeans arrived.
-Stemming from Henry Hudson's expedition in 1609, the Dutch established the multiethnic colony of New Netherland in 1621, which included the settlements of Fort Orange (present-day Albany), Wiltwijck (present-day Kingston), and New Amsterdam (present-day New York City).
+Stemming from Henry Hudson's expedition in 1609, the Dutch established the multiethnic colony of New Netherland in 1621.
 England seized the colony from the Dutch in 1664, renaming it the Province of New York.
-During the American Revolutionary War (1775–1783), a group of colonists eventually succeeded in establishing independence, and joined the fledgling United States.
-From the early 19th century, New York's development of its interior, beginning with the construction of the Erie Canal, gave it incomparable advantages over other regions of the east coast.
-The state built its political, cultural, and economic ascendancy over the next century, earning it the nickname of the "Empire State".
-While deindustrialization eroded a significant portion of the state's economy in the second half of the 20th century, New York in the 21st century is considered as a global node of creativity and entrepreneurship, social tolerance, and environmental sustainability.
+During the American Revolutionary War, a group of colonists eventually succeeded in establishing independence, and the former colony was officially admitted into the United States in 1788.
+From the early 19th century, New York's development of its interior, beginning with the construction of the Erie Canal, gave it incomparable advantages over other regions of the United States.
+The state built its political, cultural, and economic ascendancy over the next century, earning it the nickname of the "Empire State."
+Although deindustrialization eroded a significant portion of the state's economy in the second half of the 20th century, New York in the 21st century continues to be considered as a global node of creativity and entrepreneurship, social tolerance, and environmental sustainability.
 (Full article...)

 Manhattan is an island borough of New York City, New York, USA, coterminous with New York County.
 With a 2000 population of 1,537,195 and land area of 22.96 square miles (59.47 km²), thus making it is the most densely populated county in the United States at 66,940 residents per square mile (25,846/km²).